AA Traveller has complete travel information on where to eat and drink in Christchurch, New Zealand. Browse our Hot Deals and free holiday vouchers.

 For the real horse-racing enthusiast, the ideal time to visit Christchurch is in November for the New Zealand Cup and Show Week.

 Christchurch: Known as the Garden City, Christchurch is a place of colour, atmosphere and world-class attractions.
-After the devastating earthquakes of 2010/11, it has also acquired a second reputation for resilience in the face of adversity.
+Since the devastating earthquakes of 2010 and 2011, it has also acquired a reputation for resilience in the face of adversity.
 As many of Christchurch's leading attractions are situated outside the stricken CBD, the effect on visitors is minimal.
-In fact,...
+In fac...
 Read MoreFull Info Photos